AE-510 – Intelligent Building – 3 Credits

 Software Accessibility Statements

-· Blackboard Learn: http://www.blackboard.com/accessibility.aspx
+· Blackboard Collaborate: http://www.blackboard.com/platforms/collaborate/products/blackboard-collaborate/web-conferencing/accessibility.aspx

 Software Privacy Statements